Tommy Söderberg

-Tommy Söderberg (born 19 August 1948) is a Swedish football manager and coach who is current an advisor for IFK Sunne.
+Tommy Söderberg (born 19 August 1948) is a Swedish football manager and coach who is currently an advisor for IFK Sunne.

 Career

 Söderberg had his active career in Stockholm clubs Ängby IF and IK Continental, before taking roles in various Stockholm clubs.
 Söderberg joined head coach Björn Westerberg of Djurgården as an assistant coach before the 1986 season.
 The following season, he became manager, first signing a one-year contract in October 1986.

 As a manager, he won the Swedish league title with AIK in 1992.
 Later he went on to coach the Swedish U21 national team, and when Tommy Svensson left his job as national team manager in 1998, the path was open for Söderberg.
 He took Sweden to the Euro 2000 tournament.
 The same year Lars Lagerbäck was promoted from assistant coach to joint coach together with Söderberg.

 Under management of the new coaching duo, Sweden qualified for the 2002 FIFA World Cup and Euro 2004.
 During the 2004 European Championship, Söderberg decided to leave his position after the tournament and return to coach the U21 team, which he later managed together with Jörgen Lennartsson.

+In 2023, Söderberg received Fotbollskanalens Hederspris, an honorary award presented jointly by TV4 and the Swedish Football Association to recognise major contributions to Swedish football.